 Appeals are available both on the facts and on the law.
-According to Chapter 1, Section 3 of the Act on the Patent and Market Courts and Chapter 49, Section 14 of the Code of Judicial Procedure, leave to appeal may be granted on the following grounds:
+According to Chapter 1, Section 3 of the Act on the Patent and Market Courts, leave to appeal may be granted on the following grounds:

 - there are reasons to doubt the correctness of the findings of the Patent and Market Court; - without leave to appeal, it would not be possible to assess the correctness of the findings of the Patent and Market Court; - the appeal is important for the development of the law; or - there are other extraordinary reasons to hear the appeal.
-12